Below is a list of things I have done in my professional life that I am pretty proud of.

 As the train approached the station house, the Sonalert waves were compressed due to the Doppler shift, raising the frequency, as it passed they were expanded, lowering the frequency.
 All of this was being captured by a microphone in the station house which was being digitized by the Analog Capture Instrument on the tester.
 Then the train passed over the EOT (end of track) opto-sensor, which started a cascade of actions.
 It stopped the ACI capture, and started the FFT of the captured waveform.
 It also applied a negative voltage to the track which effectively slammed on the brakes so the train could not shoot off the end of the track, and then caused it to slowly back up back to the starting position on the track.
 The track voltage was set to zero when the SOT (start of track) opto-sensor became shaded, meaning the demo was set to start again.
 In the meantime the FFT had finished and the speed of the train had been calculated based on the width of the spectral delta of the Sonalert signal captured by the ACI.
 The actual speed was divided by the scale factor of the train.
 It worked flawlessly, and one older gentleman came up to me during the show and told me in the 20 some odd years he had been going to these shows, he had never seen a better demo than mine.
 Click here for an explanation of the spectra and formula used to measure the train's speed.

 At Nextest I had developed an extremely accurate method of measuring frequency using digital capture and FFTs that extended the testers range from 33MHz to nearly 600MHz.
 One of my favorite salesmen, Gib Hattery had a potential customer who in addition to lots of digital testing needed to measure high frequencies but they were not quite ready to commit to Nextest.
 Gib had told them about my technique, but they were skeptical.
 I suggested to Gib that I develop a one day seminar on the technique.
 It took me a week to put together the seminar, then I flew down and gave the class to their engineers.
-The next day the potential customer became a real customer and ordered over $5 million worth of testers.
+The next day the potential customer became a real customer and ordered a bunch of testers.

 Also at Nextest Steve Holder and I began working with MEMS (Micro-Electronic Mechanical Systems) devices after I visited Analog Devices on a sales call.
 During that sales call, Marty Mason told our host, Bob Malone that Nextest was new to mixed signal, and that we weren't sure we knew what we were doing.
 (Thanks Marty).
 Then I gave my presentation and demo.
 Bob turned to Marty and said "I think you know what you are doing."
-Anyway, we fooled around with a two channel AD accelerometer.
+Later I showed Analog Devices how to test four times as many parts in the same time and do a better job.

 Here is something else I did with it.
-I connected it to a 'scope and attached it to a hacksaw blade chucked in a vise.
+I connected it to an oscilloscope and attached it to a hacksaw blade chucked in a vise.
 When I "strummed" the hacksaw blade as you would a guitar string, it generated a sine wave because of the back and forth acceleration, deceleration and so on of the accelerometer.
 In the picture you can see the MEMS device blurred as it swings in front of the camera.

 Eventually Steve and I decided to put a MEMS accelerometer and a MEMS Gyroscope into the head of a golf club (even though neither of us golf).
 I designed a circuit to calculate the sum of the squares of the X and Y axis outputs so we could capture the acceleration of the club with one channel of the Lightning's ACI, then do the square root in DSP.
 The other channel of the ACI captured the Gyroscope signal so we could tell the head position throughout the golfer's swing.
 With this setup we had a VERY popular demo device for the 2006 Semicon West show.